-Pre-Exposure Prophylaxis (PrEP) is an HIV prevention strategy that enables HIV-negative people to remain virus-free by taking anti-HIV drugs (also called antiretrovirals, or "ARVs") before they are exposed to HIV.
+Pre-Exposure Prophylaxis (PrEP) is an HIV prevention strategy that enables HIV-negative people to stay HIV-negative by taking anti-HIV drugs (also called antiretrovirals, or "ARVs") before they are exposed to HIV.

 New methods to deliver PrEP over longer periods are also being studied.
 These methods could release anti-HIV drugs into the body over a period of several months to prevent HIV.
 Two methods under study include:

 Post-Exposure Prophylaxis (PEP), on the other hand, is a prevention technique that uses a short-term regimen of ARV pills after exposure to HIV.

 Treatment as Prevention (TasP) refers to the use of anti-HIV drugs by someone who has HIV to stay healthy and to reduce the chance of transmitting HIV to others through sex, needle sharing, or during pregnancy and birth.